Kitware/candela/docs/components/barchart.rst

     The data table.

 x (String)
-    The x axis field.
+    The x axis (bar position) field.
 Must contain numeric data.
 See :ref:`axis scales`.

 y (String)
-    The y axis field.
+    The y axis (bar height) field.
 Must contain numeric data.
 See :ref:`axis scales`.

-size (String)
-    The field used to size the points.

-shape (String)
-    The field used to determine the shape of each point.

 color (String)
-    The field used to color the points.
+    The field used to color the bars.
 See :ref:`color scales`.

 hover (Array of String)
     The fields to display on hover.